oaksofmamre/passport-local-strategy/README.md

 ## Synopsis

-This app simply authenticates a user with a username / password pair using Passport's `LocalStrategy` authentication.
+This app simply authenticates a user with a username / password pair using Passport's `passport-local` strategy authentication.
 Passport is authentication middleware for Node.js

 ## Usage

-From command-line:
+To start the web-server:

 ```
 node index
 ```

-From browser:
+To access from the browser:

 ```
 localhost:4000